garyfleming/beyond-frameworks/beyond-frameworks.md

 ^ Anyway, that's enough about dogs and breeding.
 On to something that is entirely unrelated.
 ^ Who I am.
 ^ I'm here to talk about agile and its current breeds...
 Did I say breeds?
-I meant frameworks.
-This isn't about dogs.
+I meant frameworks.§§§

 ---